bitcoincashorg/bitcoincash.org/spec/cashaddr.md

 #### Type byte

-The type byte's most signficant bit is reserved and must be 0.
+The type byte's most significant bit is reserved and must be 0.
 The 4 next bits indicate the type of address (type bits) and the 3 least significant bits (size bits) specify how the data must be interpreted.
 Although the meaning of the 3 least significant bits depends on the type of address they should always allow the address to be checked for a correct length.

 #### Data